ahoxus/ahoxus.github.io/index.md

 # freedom with harmony

-**ahoxus** is a group of people living and working together to improve our reality!
+**ahoxus** is a group of people living and working together to improve our reality.

+the project is loosely based in tamera's healing biotope, with all the science and political theory, but none of the pseudo science that usually surrounds similar projects.

-think of a tiny country in a small piece of land, without any army. or perhaps a self sustainable (not sustained) community reserve, in the sense we want to be treated at least like a natural reserve.
+think of a tiny country in a small piece of land, without any army. or perhaps imagine a self sustainable (rather than sustained, we don't plan to be of the grid, just to be able to, if needed) "community-reserve", in the sense we want to be treated at least like a natural reserve.

 our core principles move around: